OpenVoiceOS/community-docs/docs/OPM.md

 OPM is the [OVOS Plugin Manager](https://github.com/OpenVoiceOS/OVOS-plugin-manager), this base package provides arbitrary plugins to the ovos ecosystem

-OPM plugins import their base classes from OPM making them portable and independent from core, plugins can be used in your standalone projects
+OPM plugins import their base classes from OPM making them portable and independent of core, plugins can be used in your standalone projects

 By using OPM you can ensure a standard interface to plugins and easily make them configurable in your project, plugin